 Note: This page is about the New Workflow UI Overhaul.
-The old Workflow UI is still the standard–the only way to see the new UI right now is by selecting the Workflow card on the Form Design Dashboard (see image below).
-Opening Workflow any other way will still lead you to the old UI.
-The available features are identical to the old UI, but this new UI is designed to be easier to navigate and manage by combining Workflow and Security in the same tab.
+The old Workflow UI is still available–the new UI is accessible using the New Workflow tab on the form editor, and the old Workflow and Security tabs follow it.
+The available features of the new UI are identical to the old UI, but this new UI is designed to be easier to navigate and manage by combining Workflow and Security in the same tab.
 These changes will become the standard in the future, but you can begin learning how to navigate the new UI now.

 The Workflow tab can be broken down into three sections:

 A stage is simply a step or status for your records.
 For example, this could be a step in a review/approval process where a record will wait for a user to take an action, such as approve, reject, or assign to a colleague.
 Or, perhaps you’re managing assets and need to know which assets are in service and which are out of service.

 Example: Let’s say a contract needs to be reviewed and approved by Legal and Finance, before being sent to the division VP for final approval.
 In this example, the workflow stages might look like this:

 This workflow could be drawn in a diagram – each blue box is a workflow stage and the arrows show how you can move between them:

 Create Workflow Stages

 To create a new stage click the ‘+ Add Stage‘ button at the top of the stage list and the ‘Add Stage’ dialog box will open:

 Status is the title of the stage, and you may also choose a color and icon for your stage.
 Or, you can check the ‘Hide icon‘ box to only have a color.
 Finally, click ‘Create‘ and your stage will be added to the stage list.